-- ODHS provided active efforts to reunify the child with their parent(s); and - those efforts did not eliminate the necessity for guardianship because continued custody is likely to result in serious emotional or physical damage to the Indian child.
+- substance abuse, or nonconforming social behavior does not, by itself, establish a causal relationship; - It is in the best interest of the Indian child that the parent never have physical custody of the child but that other parental rights and duties should not be terminated. - ODHS provided active efforts to reunify the child with their parent(s); and those efforts did not eliminate the necessity for guardianship because continued custody is likely to result in serious emotional or physical damage to the Indian child; and - The child's placement complies with the ORICWA placement preferences as described below.

-ORICWA Oregon Laws 2020. ch.
-14 § 23(2) & 43(4)(a)(C)(ii) (ORS 419B.365(4)(a)(C)(ii)).
-For more information, see the Chapter 3 section on Active Efforts.
+Or Laws 2021, ch 398, §60(4)(b) & (5)(a)(C).
+For more information, see the Chapter 3 section on Best Interest of the Indian Child and Active Efforts.

-The Court must find that the guardianship placement is in accordance with the ORICWA placement preferences.
+The court must find that the guardianship placement is in accordance with the ORICWA placement preferences.
 This means that the child must be placed in the order of preference established by the Indian child's tribe.